 This is called being passive aggressive.
 Feelings are expressed with indirect, hurtful comments, or gestures like eye rolling, sarcasm or even silence.
 Under the breath comments cause damage just the same.

 Resentments create distance in relationships.
-Healthy relationships are tough if you can't talk things out.
+Healthy relationships are tough when you can't talk things out.
 For more on how to let resentments go click The Art of Letting Resentments Go.

 The Impact of Amends